-Richard S. Beth Specialist in the Legislative Process Government Division
+Richard S. Beth Specialist in the Legislative Process Government and Finance Division

-In each chamber of Congress, four forms of legislative measure may be introduced (or, for resolutions, submitted) and acted on: (1) bills, (2) joint resolutions, (3) concurrent resolutions, and (4) simple resolutions.
+In each chamber of Congress, four forms of legislative measure may be introduced (or, for resolutions, submitted) and acted on: (1) bills, (2) joint resolutions, (3) concurrent resolutions, and (4) resolutions of one house ("simple resolutions").
 The rules of the two houses include references to these four types of measures, and generally take for granted the distinctions among them, which have developed in the course of congressional history.
 Today, a bill or joint resolution is used when the purpose is to make law; a joint resolution is also used for the purpose of proposing an amendment to the Constitution.
-The other two forms of resolutions are used for the internal business of Congress itself.
+The other two forms of resolutions are used for internal business of Congress itself.